Terraced Terrain Generator (TTG)

 • Octaves.

-• Persistence (more than 1 octave).
+• Persistence (when more than 1 octave is being used).

-• Lacunarity (more than 1 octave).
+• Lacunarity (when more than 1 octave is being used).

 • Terrace heights.